nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 ### 1. Create a database with your name

-> First, login with credentials from the previous step: `sudo mariadb -u root -p`.
-Running just the `sudo mariadb` will cause an error.
+> First, log in with the credentials from the previous step using: `sudo mariadb -u root -p`.
+Running just `sudo mariadb` will cause an error.

 ```sql
 CREATE DATABASE lians;